 You might also decide to pay down existing credit card debt if you’re able to allocate some of the funds from the sale of your home.
-Paying down revolving debt can raise your credit scores, especially if you are using a high percentage of your available credit (your debt utilization is another important factor in your credit score).
+Paying down revolving debt can raise your credit scores, especially if you are using a high percentage of your available credit.

 One way that selling your home can negatively affect your credit is by opting for a short sale.
 A short sale means you sell your home for less than you owe on the mortgage.

-Selling your home in a short sale will cause your credit to drop significantly.
+Selling your home in a short sale will cause your credit to drop significantly — up to 160 points, depending on where your score was at the time it hits your reports.
 It’s important to consider your options carefully before you decide, and be prepared to work over the next several years to re-establish better credit if a short sale is your best option.